sirbrillig/phpcs-variable-analysis/README.md

 Plugin for PHP_CodeSniffer static analysis tool that adds analysis of problematic variable use.

-**Please note that this README is for VariableAnalysis v3.
-For documentation about v2, [see this page](https://github.com/sirbrillig/phpcs-variable-analysis/blob/2.x-legacy/README.md).**

 - Warns if variables are used without being defined.
 (Sniff code: `VariableAnalysis.CodeAnalysis.VariableAnalysis.UndefinedVariable`)
 - Warns if variables are used for an array push shortcut without being defined.
 (Sniff code: `VariableAnalysis.CodeAnalysis.VariableAnalysis.UndefinedArrayVariable`)
 - Warns if variables are used inside `unset()` without being defined.
 (Sniff code: `VariableAnalysis.CodeAnalysis.VariableAnalysis.UndefinedUnsetVariable`)